algorand/js-algorand-sdk/README.md

 ### Building

-To build a new version of the library for browsers, run:
+To build a new version of the library, run:

 ```bash
 npm run build
 ```

+> The `dist` directory has been removed from version control in releases after v1.8.1.
+Browser bundles for previous versions can be found by going to that version's tag and looking in the `dist` folder.

 ### Testing